Mission

 The creation of SEND by neighborhood residents has roots in the 1970s, which were a difficult time for the southeast side of Indianapolis.
 The construction of I-65 destroyed thousands of homes, hundreds of businesses, and many key schools and churches, while cutting a unified neighborhood into isolated pockets.
 The problem was compounded by the nationwide effects of suburban flight, redlining, and disinvestment in urban neighborhoods.
 These same impacts and their ripple effects are still impacting southeast neighborhoods today.

 Since its incorporation, SEND has invested more than $40 million dollars in affordable housing, commercial renovation, economic and small business support, and greenspace and public space improvements.
-These investments include:

 • Transforming more than 130 deteriorated and vacant houses into affordable homes,